davkat1/FrenchRepublicaniCalendar/README.md

 ## Loading the calendar
 ### Outlook
+Download the .ics files for the year(s) of your choosing.

-Go to File->Open & Export->Open Calendar and choose the appropriate .ics file.
+Go to File->Open & Export->Open Calendar and choose the downloaded .ics file.

 You can then choose to "Open as new" or "Import".